Updated November 30, 2023

 5. Site Content

 - As Bill Gates has said, Content is the king.
 In the case of Search Engines, you will find it to be true.
 Before creating content, doing keyword research will help you write posts containing the keywords and including any relevant synonyms.

 - For new sites, targeting content around LSI or Latent Semantic Indexing keywords will be a good choice as it will remove the most bigger sites and reduce the competition.

 - Create Content that is in-depth and covers the topic without being too boring or complex to understand.
 Use Internal Linking to link similar posts from the site and link to high-quality sites if you are using them as a reference in a post.

 - Adding relevant visuals and videos will also be beneficial.

-- Make sure that the first and conclusive paragraph of content contains the keyword and break your post into easy to understand headings and subheadings.
+- Ensure that the first and conclusive paragraph of content contains the keyword and breaks your post into easy-to-understand headings and subheadings.

 6. Domain Name of the site and Domain Authority

-- Ever noticed that websites on the first page of search results are quite popular and related to the niche?
+- Have you ever noticed that websites on the first page of search results are quite popular and related to the niche?
 This is because Google and other search engines consider domain authority and its age as a big factor.

-- In SERPs, the name of your domain name and its age matters.
-If your domain name is older, it will be a plus and if the domain name of your site includes keywords, it will be a big plus in most conditions too.
+- In SERPs, the name of your domain name and its age matter.
+If your domain name is older, it will be a plus, and if the domain name includes keywords, it will be a big plus in most conditions.